MergerLinks

 Cyxtera is advised by AlixPartners, Guggenheim Partners, Kirkland & Ellis and Joele Frank (led by Aaron Palash).
 Brookfield is advised by Moelis & Co, TD Securities, Wells Fargo Securities and Paul Weiss Rifkind Wharton & Garrison (led by Edward Ackerman).

 Tabula Rasa HealthCare stockholders approve the acquisition by Nautic Partners.
+(FS)

 Tabula Rasa, a healthcare company advancing personalized, comprehensive care for value-based organizations, announced that its stockholders approved the previously announced acquisition by Nautic Partners.